St Columba's Church, St Columb Minor: The Church Building

-About the middle of the twelfth century another church was erected in the place of the Norman one.
-This had aisles which terminated at the chancel.
-Nothing is known about the building of this church, The Church was first mentioned in 1283 as a chapelry to the collegiate church of Crantock.
-The collegiate church were appropriated the parishes of Crantock and St Columb Minor; That same year, Bishop Peter Quinel united the prebends to make a vicarage.
-During the reformation the Crown grantee was under the obligation of providing curates for Crantock and St. Columb Minor, but the stipend of the latter, having been fixed at £8, was soon rendered quite inadequate by the rise in prices.
+Around the mid-12th century, a new church replaced the Norman one, featuring aisles terminating at the chancel.
+Little is known about the construction of this church, but it was first mentioned in 1283 as a chapelry to the collegiate church of Crantock.
+In the same year, Bishop Peter Quinel united the prebends to establish a vicarage.
+During the Reformation, the Crown grantee was obligated to provide curates for Crantock and St. Columb Minor.
+However, the stipend for the latter, fixed at £8, proved insufficient due to rising prices.